irjudson/cordova-plugin-alljoyn/README.md

 Caveats
 -------
-Only relevant to Windows work (and a problem for other platforms):
+~~Only relevant to Windows work (and a problem for other platforms):
 Work is still in progress.
 Requires Cordova < 3.6 (Version 3.6 added Windows Universal App Support which breaks some project referencing.
-[Bug Filing](https://issues.apache.org/jira/browse/CB-7911)).
+[Bug Filing](https://issues.apache.org/jira/browse/CB-7911)).~~ Fix = https://github.com/apache/cordova-lib/pull/121